port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/azure-devops/examples.md

 ## Mapping projects

-In the following example you will ingest your Azure Devops projects to Port, you may use the following Port blueprint definitions and integration configuration:
+In the following example you will ingest your Azure Devops projects and their default team (Optional), you may use the following Port blueprint definitions and integration configuration:

 <ProjectBlueprint/>